ilijapet/the_witness_blockchain_base_IoT_data_protection_system/local_dev.md

 Add `.env` file to `cartesi_frontend` and to `cartesi_backend`.
 Then add `.env_dev` to backend

-### Create activate .venvs, install dependencies, build docker image and run containers and servers
+### Create, activate venv's, install dependencies, build docker image and run containers and servers

 #### Backend